wacncontent/CustomizeTool/removeCommentOutput/articles/python-how-to-install.md

 ## Getting More Packages

-The [Python Package Index][](/documentation/articles/PyPI) has a rich selection of Python libraries.
+The [Python Package Index][] (PyPI) has a rich selection of Python libraries.
 If you chose to install a Distro, you'll already have most of the interesting bits for a variety of scenarios from web development to Technical Computing.

 ## Python Tools for Visual Studio

-[Python Tools for Visual Studio][](/documentation/articles/PTVS) is a free/OSS plugin from Microsoft which turns VS into a full-fledged Python IDE:
+[Python Tools for Visual Studio][] (PTVS) is a free/OSS plugin from Microsoft which turns VS into a full-fledged Python IDE:

 ![how-to-install-python-ptvs](./media/python-how-to-install/how-to-install-python-ptvs.png)